top of page

 The Mosaic Law never condemned the practice of polygamy.
-In fact, it clearly allowed the Israelites to marry multiple wives as long as they did not neglect their first wives and all were treated equal (Deut 21:15, Ex 21:10, 1 Sam1:2, 2 Chr 24:3).
-The New Testament, however, informs us that this practice was not God's ideal, and that He merely tolerated it because of Israel’s rebellious tendencies and "hard-heartedness" (Matthew 19:4-8).
+In fact, it clearly allowed the Israelites to marry multiple wives as long as they did not neglect their first wives and all were treated equal (Deut 21:15, Ex 21:10; 1 Sam 1:2; 2 Chr 24:3).
+The New Testament, however, informs us that this practice was NOT God's ideal, and that He merely tolerated it because of Israel’s rebellious tendencies and "hard-heartedness" (Matthew 19:4-8).

 PERMISSIVE VS PERFECT

 The reason why God enacted this law is clearly explained in the same verse: “that his [the king's] heart turn not away [from God]”.
 Perhaps that's precisely why David and Solomon got into so much trouble when indulging their lust for more women and why Israel eventually turned to idols.
 God was keenly aware of the danger posed by polygamy, but tolerated it only because the "time of reformation" had not yet come (Act.
 17:30; Heb.
 9:10).
 Israel's moral failures would be allowed to continue as long as the Old Testament's imperfect law reigned.
 But Jesus came to put an end to this problem by restoring God's people back to His original design: “Moses because of the hardness of your hearts PERMITTED you to put away your wives: but from the beginning it was not so.”
-From the very beginning, both divorce and polygamy were intentionally excluded from God's program.
+From the very beginning, both divorce and polygamy were intentionally excluded from God's creative plan.

-DEUTERONOMY 17 VS. 1 TIMOTHY 3:2 AND TITUS 1:6
+DEUTERONOMY 17'S RELATIONSHIP TO 1 TIMOTHY 3:2 AND TITUS 1:6

-“ONE WOMAN MAN” (Mia Gunē Anēr)
+“ONE WOMAN MAN” (MIA GUNE ANER)

 In both 1 Timothy 3 and Titus 1, the Apostle Paul uses a specific Greek phrase when outlining his qualifications for pastors and deacons.
 This phrase is mia gune aner, which translates into English as "one woman man" or "one wife husband".
 The fact that mia gune aner has such a specific interpretation is proof that Paul had only one wife in mind for both pastors and deacons.
 So does this mean that polygamy is permitted for all but the pastor and deacon?
 Absolutely not!
 Every man in the Body of Christ is called to be either an older servant (pastor/elder) or younger servant (deacon).
-In fact, by reading through the qualifications listed in 1 Timothy 3 and Titus 1 it is easy to see that they apply equally to all male members in the Body of Christ.
+In fact, by reading through the qualifications listed in 1 Timothy 3 and Titus 1 it is easy to see that they apply to all male members of the Church.
 Bottom line, Paul's guidelines for service in the Church prohibit men from engaging in polygamy.

 Note: To learn more about Church leadership and the roles of pastor and deacon click here.